Skip to content

 FAVOR

-• Municipals will continue to be a high-quality, diversifying investment option with attractive tax-free yields as fundamentals remain solid and the challenges of record supply levels abate and support valuations.
+• Municipal bonds will continue to be a high-quality, diversifying investment with attractive tax-free yields, as fundamentals remain solid and elevated supply levels continue to be met with strong demand to support valuations.

 RISKS